 Why would anyone want to have a girlfriend and go out for an overpriced meal, when they could spend just £1.59 on this delight.
 Looks, so appealing doesn’t it?

-So, I guess you’ll want to know what it tasted like?
+So, I guess you’ll want to know what the Iceland roast dinner tasted like?

 The scattering of carrots, all kind of penis-length depending on the amount of class A’s consumed, were a little robust despite 45 minutes in the oven.
 The thinner ones were squidgy.
 Sometimes I could detect some taste of carrot, at other times a hint of sweaty arse.